 We have a heritage apple project underway on our farm where we’re building a collection.
 We’re including many varieties you’ve probably never heard of (and must admit we chose some just for the name).
 You can read the whole list here.

 So, why are we swimming against the tide and suggesting that you plant exactly the opposite of a monoculture?

 A diverse garden is much healthier than a monoculture for many reasons.
 An important one is that it helps to keep pest populations under control.

 It also provides the best protection against risk that we know of.
 If the wild weather conditions (drought, flood, hail…) we’ve experienced on our farm have taught us anything, it’s that diversity is our best chance of bringing home a crop every single year, regardless of the weather conditions.

-The variability between different varieties in things such as the timing of flowering, harvest times, and resistance to diseases all increase the chance that when something bad happens it won’t affect all varieties to the same degree.
+The variability between different varieties in things such as the timing of flowering, harvest times, and resistance to diseases all increase the chance that when an adverse event happens it won’t affect all your trees to the same degree.